benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-L4.png)

-- L4 appears below a relationship / path.
-The relationship / path may be wrapped by an '↛', an 'L' or an 'O'
-- L4 may appear before a quantifier
 - _per {et, et, ...}_ - a set, _S1_, of entity tags of blue/logical/red entities
+- _per →_ - _S1_ is the set of one or more (when following a quantifier - see Q245, Q250) blue/logical/red entities directly right of the aggregation

+- L4 appears below a relationship / path / quantifier-input.
+The relationship / path / quantifier may be wrapped by an '↛', an 'L' or an 'O'
-- L4 appear directly right of the leftmost member of _S1_
+- L1 appear directly right of the leftmost member of _S1 ∪ →/et_
+- all _S1 ∪ →/et_ entities should be within scope at the relationship (see _scope_ later on)

 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal tag, or a _distinct_ aggregation of any tag
 - {pt}/{at}/{st}/< ett > is a property tag / aggregation tag / split tag / entity type tag - defined on top of the L4 (in a previous filtering step) or right of the L4